-The Code of Practice (2015) makes it clear that provision for children and young people with special educational needs and/or disability (SEND) is a matter for the school as a whole.
+The Special Educational Needs and Disability Code of Practice makes it clear that provision for children and young people with special educational needs and/or disability (SEND) is a matter for the school as a whole.
 Every school should be continuously planning, teaching and assessing to ensure that all children and young people make progress, whatever their abilities, aptitudes and interests.
 All teachers are responsible and accountable for the progress of all learners in their class, including those who SEND and those who also access support from teaching assistants or specialist staff.

 When a school recognises that a child has SEND it must put provision in place to enable the child to participate in learning and to make progress.

 Many children with SEND will make good progress with “quality first teaching”.
-This means that their class/subject teacher makes changes in the way that he/she delivers the curriculum so that the child with SEND can be included in the lesson.
+This means that the class/subject teacher makes changes in the way that the curriculum is delivered so that the child with SEND can be included in the lesson.

 These children will be identified through The Graduated Approach.
 This is a four part cycle in which schools will:

 - Assess the child’s need

 - Plan support and intervention to meet the needs and ensure the child can make progress